 There could be other tools that will help improve your aquarium build not listed here.
 You can use whatever works for you!

-If you don’t include the tools, the cost of building an aquarium can vary.
-Let’s estimate the value.
+Excluding tools, the overall cost of building an aquarium can vary significantly.
+Let’s delve into estimating the expenses.

 Item/Material | Price |